Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range. Glucose is your body's main energy source.

-- An irregular heart rhythm
+- An irregular or fast heartbeat

-- Confusion, abnormal behavior or both, such as the inability to complete routine tasks
+- Confusion, unusual behavior or both, such as the inability to complete routine tasks

-- Loss of consciousness
+- Loss of coordination

 When to see a doctor

-Seek a doctor's help immediately if:
+Seek medical help immediately if:

-- You have what may be symptoms of hypoglycemia and you don't have diabetes.
+- You have what might be hypoglycemia symptoms and you don't have diabetes

-- You have diabetes and hypoglycemia isn't responding to treatment.
-Initial treatment of hypoglycemia is drinking juice or regular soft drinks, eating candy or taking glucose tablets
+- You have diabetes and hypoglycemia isn't responding to treatment, such as drinking juice or regular (not diet) soft drinks, eating candy, or taking glucose tablets

-- Someone with diabetes or a history of recurring hypoglycemia has symptoms of severe hypoglycemia or loses consciousness
+Seek emergency help for someone with diabetes or a history of hypoglycemia who has symptoms of severe hypoglycemia or loses consciousness.

 Blood sugar regulation

-Glucose is the main energy source for your body, but it can't enter the cells of most of your tissues without the help of insulin — a hormone secreted by your pancreas.
-When glucose levels rise, certain cells (beta cells) in your pancreas release insulin.
-This allows glucose to enter the cells and provide the fuel your cells need to function properly.
-Any extra glucose is stored in your liver and muscles in the form of glycogen.
+When you eat, your body breaks down foods into glucose.
+Glucose, the main energy source for your body, enters the cells with the help of insulin — a hormone produced by your pancreas.
+Insulin allows the glucose to enter the cells and provide the fuel your cells need.
+Extra glucose is stored in your liver and muscles in the form of glycogen.